 A Tour of Pendon

-We provide insights and information about the rural landscape in the 1920s and 30s through the medium of the most detailed and accurate models possible.
-We aim to create a fascinating and enjoyable experience that lasts about 2 hours.
+You will explore the rural landscape in the 1920s and 30s through the medium of the most detailed and accurate models possible.
+We aim to create a fascinating and enjoyable experience that lasts about 90 minutes.

 Madder Valley Railway pioneered scenic railway modelling and dates from the late 1930s.
 Because of its fragility we can only run it on a few pre-announced days during the year.
 When its not running there is a short video and copious annotation to help you appreciate every nuance.